Download our new ebook: Feedback and assessment in higher education

 Table of Contents

-Collaborative learning, which generally refers to students working together in an attempt to create knowledge and achieve shared learning goals, has been identified by scholars as an especially promising instructional approach to higher education.
 This instructional approach possesses effective student outcomes such as increased academic achievement, improved abilities in transferring information from one setting to another, and the ability to generate new ideas.
-Although collaborative learning is commonly used in the higher education setting, there is often confusion with this term with the related but quite distinct learning method, cooperative learning term.
+Although collaborative learning is commonly used in the higher education setting, there is often confusion with this term with the related but quite distinct learning method –cooperative learning.
 Notably, collaborative learning is typically employed in colleges and universities whereas cooperative learning is usually used in K12 settings.

 We also recommend you visit our in-depth guide to collaborative learning, which highlights how to implement effective collaborative learning strategies in a hybrid or online classroom using pedagogical technology.

-Download our latest ebook and discover the top pedagogical issues of 2020, along with 5 real-life strategies to elevate every aspect of your course design.
+Discover the top pedagogical issues of 2020, along with 5 real-life strategies to elevate every aspect of your course design.

 DOWNLOAD NOW